Joan Blanques

-In this way, the proposal is based on the elimination of all the existing partitions, leaving a large open space that is traversed by a piece that contains the installations and the entire functional and storage program, thus freeing up the rest of the surface of the apartment.
-This great void is only interrupted by a transversal strip that contains the bathroom and that acts as a separator between the two rooms.
+Joan Blanques is based on the elimination of all existing partitions, leaving a large open space traversed by a piece that contains, in addition to the installations, the entire functional program and storage, thus freeing up the rest of the surface of the dwelling.
+This large void is interrupted only by a transversal strip of color containing the bathroom and that acts as a separator between the two rooms.

-In addition, the old gallery is used as an intermediate space between the interior and the exterior as a winter garden, which works, in turn, as a heat collector in the colder months and as a terrace in the warmer ones.
+Additionally, a second strip has been added in the area of the former gallery, proposing an intermediate space between the interior and exterior as a winter garden.
+It functions as a heat collector in colder months and as a terrace in warmer ones.

 Photographer: José Hevia